-- > Benchmark test should be performed at the initial recognition; - It is the date on which the classification assessment is performed (i.e.: the contractual characteristics at this date will trigger the classification and measurement of an exposure); - > The credit risk variation is measured from initial recognition.
-Therefore, the assessment whether there was an increase/significant deterioration in credit risk at each reporting date is performed compared to the conditions existing at initial recognition date; - > At the initial recognition the POCI assessment is performed hence the Bank will recognize a POCI asset if the client is in default at the initial recognition date; - > At the initial recognition date the exposure needs to be recognized at fair value and the EIR or credit adjusted EIR is calculated.
+- benchmark test should be performed at the initial recognition; - it is the date on which the classification assessment is performed (i.e.: the contractual characteristics at this date will trigger the classification and measurement of an exposure); - the credit risk variation is measured from initial recognition.
+Therefore, the assessment whether there was an increase / significant deterioration in credit risk at each reporting date is performed compared to the conditions existing at initial recognition date; - at the initial recognition the POCI assessment is performed hence the Bank will recognise a POCI asset if the client is in default at the initial recognition date; - at the initial recognition date the exposure needs to be recognised at fair value and the EIR or credit adjusted EIR is calculated.